Boeing stock forecast: end of multi-year consolidation and new targets

 Despite this progress, Boeing continued to face several challenges.
 Trade tensions between the US and China led Chinese airlines to suspend acceptance of Boeing aircraft, forcing the company to redirect deliveries to other markets.
 A court hearing was also expected in June over fraud charges relating to the US government and the 737 MAX crashes.

-Following the earnings release, Boeing’s share price rose by 6%, although it has remained down 9% since the beginning of the year due to regulatory and geopolitical pressures.
+Following the earnings release, Boeing’s share price rose by 6%, despite having remained down 9% since the beginning of the year due to regulatory and geopolitical pressures.

 The key factor remained Ortberg’s ability to implement internal reforms and restore investor confidence.